MarkJB/WirelessRGBPixel/README.md

 As of Dec 2016 PCB is at v1.2.

-This uses the original circuit design.
+This version uses the original circuit design.
 No pin mux or serial debug is available.

 ![v1.2 PCB](https://github.com/MarkJB/WirelessRGBPixel/blob/master/hardware/Wireless%20RGB%20Pixel/v1.2pcb.jpg)